-Active in American Bar Association Section of International Law, Professor Kelley was recently a Co-Chair of the Section’s 2019 International Legal Exchange (ILEX) program in Moldova, Ukraine, and Belarus and a Co-Chair of the Section’s International Legal Education and Specialist Certification Committee.
+Active in American Bar Association Section of International Law, Professor Kelley was a Co-Chair of the Section’s 2019 International Legal Exchange (ILEX) program in Moldova, Ukraine, and Belarus and is a Co-Chair of the Section’s International Legal Education and Specialist Certification Committee.
 Previously, he was the Section’s Deputy Rule of Law Officer, a member of the Working Group on Russia and Ukraine, a member of the Working Group on Law Students, and a Senior Adviser to the Section’s Russia/Eurasia Committee.
 He also served two terms as Chair of the Section’s Public International Law I Division and three terms as the Co-Chair of the Section’s Russia/Eurasia Committee, and as Vice-Chair of the Committee on International Legal Education and Specialist Certification.
 He was a delegate on the Section’s International Legal Exchange (ILEX) program trips to Poland, Jordan, Lebanon, Australia, and New Zealand.
 He participated in the World Justice Project’s World Justice Forums I and II in Vienna and the World justice Forums IV and V in The Hague.
 He also is a member of the International Bar Association.

 Professor Kelley is a former member of the Board of Directors of the Fulbright Association, the official Fulbright Program alumni organization.
 He previously served on the Board of Directors of the Fulbright Academy of Science and Technology.